Transfer News: Nigeria's Franklin Sasere completes FC Lugano move from Sunshine Stars | Goal.com

 “There is nothing more satisfying than seeing myself signing for a new club and in a new environment.
 It is surely the right move,” Sasere told Goal.

 “Lugano is such a massive club and I’m really honoured to be here.
-Moreover, this is my first team abroad and it means a big deal to my career.
+Moreover, this is my first European club and it means a big deal to my career.

 “I hope to win trophies here and also show to the world that there are great talents in the Nigerian league.
 I want to thank Lugano officials for the warm reception since my arrival.”